ritterim/rimdev-blog/src/content/posts/2023-03-09-creating-a-pagination-component-with-astro.md

 ```

 ## [Blog Landing](#blog-landing)
 Now let's get to the guts of `[...page].astro`.
 You'll be leveraging `page.data` here.
-We also need 2 other components `PostSummary.astro`, which is a block of blog info like a title, image, and a teaser.
-You can add more to this if you need and I'll show you what this looks like in a bit.
+We also need 2 other components:  `PostSummary.astro`, which is a block of blog info like a title, image, and a teaser.
+You can add more to this if you need, and I'll show you what this looks like in a bit.
 We also need a `Pagination.astro` component.
-This can also be customizzed to your needs but it will most likely always have the same data passed to it.
+This can also be customized to your needs, but it will most likely always have the same data passed to it.

 The frontmatter of `[...page].astro` should look like: